hinojoslj/SanctuaryChurch/README.md

 # Building

-## Importing Songs
+## Songs

 Always check if a song is in the library first.
-If you don't know if the song you need has been imported, follow the steps for [Existing Song](/README.md#existing-song) first, then if not found then follow [New Song](/README.md#new-song).
+If you don't know if the song you need has been imported, follow the steps for [Existing Song](/README.md#importing-an-existing-song) first, then if not found then follow [New Song](/README.md#importing-a-new-song).

----

-### Existing Song:

-Quick steps: ctrl+f -> select library -> type song name

-:warning: Songs may be imported multiple times depending if it is a worship song or an altar song. :warning:
+:warning: :warning: *_NOTE:_* Songs will need to be imported TWICE because ProPresenter applies an audience look across all arragements.
+For example, if a song is need for both worship and altar it should be imported twice each with a seperate arragenment and audience look.
+Otherwise, if we imported a song once and created two arrangements then you can only apply one audience look once, which is wrong for our broadcast needs.

 Worship Song - To be broadcasted to online services, so it has lower-thirds themes applied.